ach0319/Chingu-Favorite-Fonts-App/README.md

 Features

-- Eight different fonts to try your phrases on
+- Search/Filter through fonts on landing page
+- Type any text and see them reflected in different fonts real time
-- Check out your text in four different font sizes
+- Type your text in four different font sizes
 - Switch between light/dark mode in the application
 - Switch between grid and list view to make the content readable
 - Reload your page when you want to refresh your content

-ToDoList

-- Responsive Web Design
+- Responsive web and mobile layout
-- Working Search Bar

 Try this markdown:

 ![alt text](https://github.com/ach0319/Chingu-Favorite-Fonts-App/blob/master/Screenshot%20(3).png)